checkmymolokovostation/steam-game-price-parser/README.md

 ### Set-up:
-For correct operation, you need to fill in the config.js file - it is located in the settings folder. package_id - ID of the product in the Steam store currency_code - the currency code of your country (this code is required so that the received price, for example in Argentina, is converted into the currency of your country) delay - delay between requests
+For correct operation, you need to fill in the config.js file - it is located in the settings folder. package_id - ID of the product in the Steam store</br>
+currency_code - the currency code of your country (this code is required so that the received price, for example in Argentina, is converted into the currency of your country)</br>
+delay - delay between requests
 </br>
 This is where the countryCodes.json file comes in.
 This file is required to download those country codes for which you need to get information.
 The folder contains a file with all the codes of all countries that Steam supports for your convenience.